 Thinking, Prototyping and Practice

-You’ll examine the advanced specialist tools, methods, concepts and processes relevant to Games and critically examine gameplay, rules and mechanics.
+You will examine advanced, specialist tools, methods, concepts and processes relevant to games, and develop your interactive development skills in order to prototype games, while exploring the interplay between concept and outcome.
 You will be encouraged to explore and challenge the expanding discipline through a range of practice-based projects.

 Real and Virtual Worlds

-This unit examines the relationship between the real and virtual world and you will explore different tools, methods, concepts and process to create your own virtual world.
-You’ll define who this is for, design an experience specific to them and consider the transition between worlds.
+This unit examines the relationship between the real and virtual world and you will use different tools, methods, concepts and process to create your own virtual or mixed reality world.
+You will design unique and fully immersive and spatialised experiences specific to chosen audiences and consider the transition between worlds.

-In the third term of the course, you’ll apply the knowledge gained through your research to create a final body of work and exit portfolio.
+In the third term of the course, you will apply the knowledge gained through your research to create a final body of work and exit portfolio.